 The picturesque tiles used to adorn the architectural masterpieces have a 700-year-old history in Yazd, the industry came into being in a city renowned for its magnificent buildings.
 The artist first prepares the desired patterns, paints and glazes them, finally puts them in the kiln, and bakes them.
 The world-famous designs are: Yazdi tiles, six-angled tiles, marginal tiles, seven-colored tiles, Akmand tiles, and Jouk tiles.

 Zilou is made out of cotton thread, featuring some gorgeous patterns.
 The rugs vary in colors like red, orange, and sometimes green.
 Meybod is a premier rug-producing center.
-The history of rug-making here dates back to pre-Islam era.
+The history of rug-making here dates back to the pre-Islam era.
 The best type of Zilou is called Naftal.